pupilfirst/pupilfirst/docs/exporting_data.md

 You can use the data in the spreadsheet to generate all kinds of reports.
 For example:

-1. Track the trend of student performance, overall within a course, over time.
+1. Track the trend of overall student performance within a course, over time.
 2. Track how well your coaches are able to keep up with their reviewing workload.
-3.
+3. Determine which optional targets are most popular among students.

-These are just a few examples of what we've used the data to
+These are just a few tasks that we've used the exported data for.
+We're sure that there are many other use-cases for the data that we haven't thought of yet.

 ## Moving common analyses into the platform